treeverse/lakeFS/docs/howto/import.md

 ## Using the lakeFS UI

-1. In your repository's main page, click the _Import_ button to open the import dialog:
+1. In your repository's main page, click the _Import_ button to open the import dialog.
 2. Under _Import from_, fill in the location on your object store you would like to import from.
 3. Fill in the import destination in lakeFS.
 This should be a path under the current branch.
 4. Add a commit message, and optionally commit metadata.